Bone Marrow-on-Chip as smart sensor of lung cancer relapse

 This will deliver an unprecedented tool to assist the decision-making process for lung cancer patients.

-We expect to significantly improve oncological treatments, building on a personalized medicine approach to increase patient survival and well-being, thereby deeply impacting the EU’s socio-economic environment.
+We expect to significantly improve oncological treatments, building on a personalized medicine approach to increase patient survival and well-being.
+This will deeply impact the EU’s socio-economic environment.

 Financiële details & Tijdlijn